 - 1/2 tablespoon chopped fresh thyme

 - 1/4 cup dry sherry or cognac

 - 1/2 cup parsley, coarsely chopped

 - 1 teaspoon black truffle oil (optional)

-Soak the skinned liver in buttermilk for a minimum of one hour.
+- Soak the skinned liver in buttermilk for a minimum of one hour.
+Drain the liver and pat dry.
 In a large skillet, over medium high heat, melt 4 tablespoons of butter and the tablespoon of bacon fat.
 Add the onions and shallots, cook until soft, about 3 minutes.
 Add the garlic and cook another 30 seconds.
 Add the deer liver, bay leaves, thyme, salt and pepper.
 Cook until the livers are browned on the outside and still slightly pink on the inside, 3 to 5 minutes.
 Add the sherry and cook until most of the liquid is evaporated and the liver is cooked through.
 Do not overcook.

 Click to Print a Recipe Card